gaehlerm/SoftwareEngineering/README.md

 Indeed, this is a very important question.
 Even extremely important.
 Once you are able to create a class and decide right away which members should be private or public you are already a fairly good programmer.
 To make it short, it has to do with power once more.
 Never give the users more power than necessary.

 Let’s figure out why there should be private variables and functions at all.
 We need something where you face only the surface of it and you only have very few ways to interact with it.
 It’s not hard to find an example.
 This description holds for almost everything around you.
-For example, your car.
+For example your car.
 It is a highly complex object.
 It contains an engine, breaks and tons of other parts.
 You don’t even want to know.
 You only want it to drive.
 You need the speed bar, the brake pedal and the steering wheel.

 You have this absolutely massive object and you can essentially do only three things with it: increase the velocity, reduce the velocity and change the direction of the car.
 And miraculously that’s all you need.
 As long as your car is running you don’t care about anything else.
 I correct myself: you don’t want to know about anything else.
 Everything else works automatically.
 It’s like magic.
 You don’t want to tweak the fuel pump, change some engine settings or fiddle around with the steering wheel servo control.
 It works and it’s fine.
 You don’t want to deal with the internals of the car.
 You don’t even want to be able to take care of these parts.
 These are private parts of the car and are not to be touched by you.
 Only a mechanic should be able to maintain them.